 2. Does pet insurance cover spaying, neutering or other basic treatments?

-Pet insurance is designed for the unpredictable accidents and illnesses that could happen to your dog.
+Pet insurance is designed for the unpredictable accidents and illnesses that could happen to your dog or cat.

 Many people assume dental care is included as standard, but that is not always the case.
 Some of the most comprehensive policies, like Bought By Many's Complete, More Than’s Premier and Petplan’s Covered for Life policies.